WestDRI/wgpages/content/julia202202/julia-03-threads-slow-series.md

 nthreads()           # now we have access to 4 threads
 ```

-When launched from this interface, these four threads will run on several CPU cores on the login node -- likely a
+When launched from this interface, these four threads will run on several CPU cores on a compute node -- likely a
-combination of concurrent and parallel execution, especially considering the number of people who might be logged into
+combination of concurrent and parallel execution, especially considering the restrictions from your `salloc` job.
-Uu's login node right now.
-Soon, when doing benchmarking, we can switch to running Julia inside Slurm jobs on compute
-nodes, but for now let's continue on the login node.

 Let's run our first multi-threaded code: